As a company evolves over time, so does the accumulated internal information, practices, and other institutional knowledge that comes with growth.

 Once the company grows to a sufficient level, an internal knowledge base can become useful in ensuring that all practical knowledge and processes are properly stored and accessible for the benefit of employees and the organization as a whole.

-An internal knowledge base or IKB is a centralized repository of information for internal stakeholders.
+An internal knowledge base (or internal KB) is a centralized repository of information for internal stakeholders.
 It aims to gather all institutional knowledge and practices in one convenient location that can be easily accessed and shared by all members.

 - They are intended for internal use only by members of the organization

-- Since the contain proprietary company information, IKBs require robust access and permission protocols to ensure information security
+- Since the contain proprietary company information, internal knowledge bases require robust access and permission protocols to ensure information security

-Knowledge management software helps in the creation of internal knowledge bases by providing a ready-made platform for the storage, categorization and implementation of IKBs.
+Knowledge management software helps in the creation of internal knowledge bases by providing a ready-made platform for the storage, categorization and implementation of your knowledge base.

 Examples of Internal Knowledge Base Resources

-Knowledge bases can contain different forms of information sources, and even multimedia.
-These can include:
+Knowledge bases can contain different forms of internal information sources.

 - Standard operating procedures